 THE 440.
-SPECIAL TOPICS IN THEATRE PRODUCTION AND DESIGN
+SPECIAL TOPICS IN THEATRE PRODUCTION AND DESIGN 2-4 sh

 Students conduct an in-depth examination of a different topic each semester, such as scenic design, lighting design, costume design, production stage management and technical direction.
 Production reaction papers are required.
 May be repeated for credit.
 Prerequisite: THE 210.